All Episodes

 And when they did so, they had to vote whether to be slave or free.

-And so both sides, the abolitionists and the pro-slavery side recognized that every state added to the union would put things on their side, right?
+And so both sides, the abolitionists and the pro-slavery side, recognized that every state added to the union would put things on their side, right?

 It would tip the balance in Congress representation.

-So they all moved, a bunch of people from each side moved into places like Kansas.
+A bunch of people from each side moved into places like Kansas.

-And once each side recognized that they were both artificially kind of boosting the ballot box by moving to these places and messing with the vote.
+And once each side recognized that they were both artificially kind of boosting the ballot box by moving to these places and messing with the vote, we actually got running gun battles.

 They weren't paramilitary organizations.